tmiklas/docker-alpine-tor-gw/README.md

 ## Optional settings

-Image taggerd `0.4.2.6` introduces some optional configuration parameters, that **will NOT work** with older images:
+Image taggerd `0.4.2.6` introduces some optional configuration parameters (available also in later versions), that **will NOT work** with older images:

 * Ability to open `ControlPort` on 9051/tcp - disabled by default
 * Ability to change `ExitPolicy`